Windfisch/arpfisch/README.md

 It allows to control the following settings either as slider or via pressure on the slider (the launchpad must be configured for polyphonic aftertouch):

-  - Global note length modifier (0x - 2x)
+  - Global note length modifier (0x - 2x).
-  - Influence of the step intensity (i.e. the velocity the step was entered with) on the note length
+  - Influence of the step intensity (i.e. the velocity the step was entered with) on the note length.
-  - Global velocity modifier
+  - Global velocity modifier.
-  - Influence of the step intensity on the note velocity
+  - Influence of the step intensity on the note velocity.

 License
 -------